 Have you heard of Bite Back?
 They are a movement of young people campaigning to change the way unhealthy food is made, marketed and sold – especially to children.
 Co-founded by Jamie Oliver in 2019, they have built a movement of 100 youth board members and over 12,000 students across 200 schools and communities nationwide, fighting for change.
 These passionate advocates deserve to have their voices heard at the highest levels of government.

-While the Government now plans to finally implement the long-delayed ban on junk food advertising next year, on TV before 9 pm and online at any time, I believe that this vital first step must not mark the end of action on this issue.
-And I’m not alone, a new YouGov Poll reveals that 76% of the UK public want tougher rules on junk food advertising.
+While the Government has now finally implemented the long-delayed ban on junk food advertising on TV before 9 pm and online at any time, I believe that this vital first step must not mark the end of action on this issue.
+And I’m not alone: recent polling from Bite Back found that two thirds of the public think it is unacceptable for food companies to advertise junk food directly to children.

 This is a very important issue to me, and I’d really value you writing to the Secretary of State to raise this issue on my behalf.
 I include a draft letter below if this helps in doing so —